ScopeLift/stealth-address-sdk/README.md

 This TypeScript SDK provides tools for working with Ethereum stealth addresses as defined in [EIP-5564](https://eips.ethereum.org/EIPS/eip-5564) and [EIP-6538](https://eips.ethereum.org/EIPS/eip-6538).
 It aims to offer a comprehensive suite of functionalities for both generating stealth addresses and interacting with stealth transactions.

+## Documentation

+For comprehensive documentation and to learn more about stealth addresses, please visit our [official documentation site](https://stealthaddress.dev/).

+## Contract Deployments

+Information about contract deployments can be found on the [deployments page](https://stealthaddress.dev/contracts/deployments) of our official documentation site.

 ## Features

 - Generate Ethereum stealth addresses.